xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 # Usage
 ## Importing
 1. With the addon enabled, go to Blender->Import->Anno (.cfg).
 Select the .cfg file that you want to import into blender.
 You'll want the boxes for .ifo and .cf7 checked for full functionality.
 2. This may take some time.
 Tip: Use solid viewport shading during the import - generating the material shaders takes up the most time.
-Other tip: The import process currently creates a decent amount of waste.
+Other tip: The import process currently creates a decent amount of garbage.
 In the outliner, under orphan data, click the purge button a few times.
 3. It should look something like this now:
 ![Screenshot 2021-11-27 171306](https://user-images.githubusercontent.com/94999291/143691392-3ac47ca7-673e-40e2-9d08-faadb156af99.png)
 4. Do not delete/move/edit the .cfg and .cf7 files that you imported from.
 The addon remembers where you imported from and needs the original file to export it again.